 Standard poodles are great family dogs.
 They’re smart, gentle, and make good playmates for children.
 Poodles are also hypoallergenic which makes them great for families with allergies.
 Toy and miniature poodles are not usually a great fit as they can be high-strung and nervous.

 These tough guys can take a lot.
-Sturdy enough to handle whatever your kids may throw their way, they’re also low on the energy scale and perfect for lightly active households.
+A bulldog is sturdy enough to handle whatever your kids may throw their way, but they’re also low on the energy scale and perfect for lightly active households.
 Tolerant and sweet, Bulldogs live well in both small and large homes making them very versatile mates.